-What is design debt?
-How to identify and manage it effectively.
+What is Design Debt?
+How to Identify and Manage it Effectively.

 Product development is almost always a tricky game of prioritization.
 Product owners need to carefully plan and prioritize developing features, resolving bugs, and addressing requests from customers.
 They have to consider the available resources and product and business goals to come up with a strategy that stakeholders and customers will buy into.